UBC-CIC/course-flexibility/docs/UserGuide.md

 * Faculty - name of the faculty available
 * Year - a list containing the year where the data has analyzed
-* Campus - name of the campus where the faculty offers
+* Campus - name of the campus where the faculty is offered
 * Number of Courses (Analyzed) - the number of courses that have been analyzed throughout the year for a specific faculty

 A user can access a more detailed analysis of a faculty by clicking the arrow on the right of each faculty (i.e., each row).
 This will open another tab as shown in the [Faculty Analysis](#Faculty-Analysis) screenshot.